One week in Boston’s Chinatown would not be enough time to experience all their great restaurants.

 BUBOR CHA CHA

-We showed up late at night and basically had the whole restaurant to ourselves.
+We showed up late at night and pretty much had the whole restaurant to ourselves.

-The 1st thing we said to each other before we even opened the menu was “We’re ordering the 1st weird thing that we see.”
+The 1st thing we said to each other before we even opened the menu was “We’re ordering the first weird thing that we see.”

-As soon as we opened the menu the 1st appetizer at the top was Jellyfish(served cold).
+As soon as we opened the menu the first appetizer at the top was Jellyfish(served cold).

 We both looked at each other and said “I guess we’re getting Jellyfish.”